criteo/kerberos-docker/README.md

 To delete `network-analyser`, do `./network-analyser/clean-network-analyser.sh`.

-For Ubuntu operating system on the docker container:
+For the Ubuntu operating system in the Docker container:

-To delete `ubuntu:22.04` and `minimal-ubuntu:latest` docker images do `docker rmi ubuntu:22.04 minimal-ubuntu`.
+To delete `ubuntu:22.04` and `minimal-ubuntu:latest` Docker images, do `docker rmi ubuntu:22.04 minimal-ubuntu`.

 ## Test